HamzyinTech/Codvede_Technology_Intern_Project/README.md

 ## ⭐ Support

 If you found this project useful:

-- ⭐ Star the repo
+- ⭐ Star the repository
 - 🍴 Fork it
 - 📢 Share with others